 With numerous bars in the organic category, chewy BumbleBars are a top choice for their clean ingredients, containing organic sesame seeds, organic flaxseed and organic peanuts.
 While they do contain organic brown rice syrup and organic cane juice, the grams of sugar do not surpass the grams of protein, which is a good guide to use when choosing a quality bar.
 These bars are also an excellent source of important nutrients, such as vitamin E and magnesium, and are gluten-free, ethically sourced and vegan.
 Nutrition per bar (Original Peanut): 210 calories, seven grams of protein, 15 grams of carbohydrates, five grams of fiber, 15 grams of fat, two grams of saturated fat and seven grams of sugar.

 What are you looking for in an energy bar?
-Have you tried any of the bars listed in this article?
+Have you tried any of the bars we mentioned?
 If so, which ones do you like best or worst?
 Leave a comment below and let us know.
 Share your experience on how making lifestyle changes have affected your life -- maybe your knowledge will help others.